Back in the day, VW's were everywhere and finding a decent used one for sale was no

 down and cause rust on the shelf behind the back seat

-In the rear inner fender area.
+- In the rear inner fender area.
 Look behind each rear tire, at

 the bottom portion of the panel that the rear bumper brackets bolt to

-Just below the headlight trim rings
+- Just below the headlight trim rings

-Check the entire floor, especially the battery area (on the
+- Check the entire floor, especially the battery area (on the

 passenger's side under the back seat)

-and the heater channels that run under the car along each side of the car just below the door sills.
-Raise the floor mats and also crawl
+and the heater channels that run under the car along each side of the car just

 under the car and check the underside of the floor

-8. Rust In A VW Bug
+8. Rust In A Vintage Volkswagen Bug

 Busses don't seem to have this weakness, but on a bug, grab the rear bumper and pull it